asbjornenge/docker-debug/README.md

-# Docker Development Container
+# Docker Debug Container

-A dev container I can spawn here & there if I need to do some debugging.
+A debug container with some tools I usually need.